 Fifth grade at Ada Christian is faith-filled, fun, and is all around fantastic!
-We work hard academically... studying new concepts in math and science, learning how to be better writers, but we also play hard, have T-time (our chapel time) and our off-site camps.
+We work hard academically, studying new concepts in math and science, learning how to be better writers.
+We promote a strong community by having T-time (our chapel time) and various off-site camps.
 We strive to build and strengthen relationships between teacher and student, with peers and, more importantly, with God.

-Some academic highlights are Social Studies Simulations like Discovery 2 (Explorers), doing Tech Olympics, and learning about fractions, decimals, and graphs in math.
+Some academic highlights are Social Studies simulations, Tech Olympics, and learning about fractions, decimals, and graphs in math.
 In Bible, we start out with the Old Testament, move on to learning about our world through the Hunger unit, and spend second semester working on our Jesus Project.

 Fifth graders at Ada Christian School use and develop scientific models on both a large and small scale.
 From the solar system to particles inside mixtures and solutions, students investigate the intricacies of God’s creation.
 A large portion of the year is spent studying the relationships between Earth’s many living things.